J.B. Scott - a lonely grave beside the road

 The stone reads: J. B. Scott - died July 28, 1858 - in the 40th year of his life.
-When you see this lonely tombstone, your first reaction is why is he here, I just pasted a graveyard?
-There is nothing near the stone and never has been.
+When you see this lonely tombstone, your first reaction is "why is he here, I just pasted a graveyard?
+Located on Union Ridge at the head of Bryan Creek there is nothing near the stone and never has been.
 So why is it here?
 There are several stories.

-Joseph B. Scott was the overseer for the Jenkins Plantation at Greenbottom on the Ohio River, and according to the 1850 census he was born in New York.
+Joseph B. Scott was one of the overseers for the Jenkins Plantation at Greenbottom on the Ohio River in Cabell County, VA.
+According to the 1850 census he was born in New York state

-Local story tellers claim he was not a popular man, either on the plantation nor in the local community.
-Supposedly, he was messing with the women.
-On July 1858, Scott was riding in a carriage returning to Greenbottom after attending the slave market in Barboursville. (about 25 miles one way) He was stopped at this lonely spot, murdered and buried.
+Local stories claim he was not a popular man, either on the plantation nor in the local community.
+Supposedly, "he was messing with the women".
+On July 1858, Scott was riding in a carriage returning to Greenbottom.
+His trip had been to attend the slave market in Barboursville. (about 25 miles one way) and there was a Black woman in the carriage.
+He was stopped at this lonely spot, murdered, buried and almost forgotten.